Is an EMS career right for you?

-There are about 210,700 EMS workers currently working in the U.S. While the growth rate isn't considered above average for careers in the U.S., it is a healthy rate, which means that the likelihood that you'll get a job after completing training is very good.
+According to the Bureau of Labor Statistics, there are about 236,890 EMS workers currently working in the U.S. The growth rate is considered “much faster than average” for careers in the U.S., which means that the likelihood that you'll get a job after completing training is very good.

 Another reason that EMS careers are increasing is the overcrowding of the nation's emergency rooms.
 This means that EMTs and paramedics spend more time with their patients while they're waiting for an opening.
 Since they can't go to another emergency until their current patient is released to the hospital, more EMS personnel need to be hired.

 If you're considering an EMS career, you should also think about the rate of pay you'll receive as an EMT or paramedic.
-While you won't get rich as an EMS worker, you will have good job stability and a decent rate of pay.
-Salaries for EMS careers vary greatly according to region, as do job openings.
+While you probably won't get rich as an EMS worker, you will have good job stability and a decent rate of pay.
+The average EMS salary nationwide is about $31,980 per year, but that number can be much higher depending on where you choose to live.

-Another reason for choosing an EMS careers is service to your community.
+The strongest reason for choosing an EMS career is being able to serveo your community.
 While the job can be extremely stressful at times, it also gives you a chance to help people who are often in life and death situations.
 Imagine the great feeling an EMT or paramedic has after saving a child from drowning, delivering a baby or rescuing a person who's been in a car accident.
 An EMS career can be extremely rewarding in this way.

 While EMS careers aren't for everyone – you do need to be able to think clearly and function quickly in crisis situations – it's a rewarding career choice for many people.